 Youth participating in Wahoo Parks and Recreation youth sports are required to wear two uniform t-shirts, one blue and one red.
 The playing schedule dictates which color shirt to wear for each practice/game.
 These shirts are used for all youth sport programs and are available in a variety of youth and adult sizes and can be purchased at the Civic Center for $6 each.

-The practice/game schedule with team rosters will be available on this webpage by January 29th.
+The practice/game schedule and team rosters will be available on this webpage on or before February 1st.